Minority Report (film): Context

 The summer of 2002 was expected to be competitive at the global box office due to the high number of franchises, blockbusters, and star-studded projects.
-Many of the films released were expected to provide escapism for Americans in the aftermath of the September 11 attacks that occurred in New York City in 2001.

-Spielberg typically keeps the plot points of his films closely guarded before their release, and Minority Report was no different.
-He said he had to remove some scenes, and a few "F-words" to get the film's PG-13 rating.
+Spielberg typically keeps the plot points of his films closely guarded before their release and Minority Report was no different.
+He said he had to remove some scenes and a few "F-words" to get the film's PG-13 rating.
 Following the disappointing box office results of Spielberg's A.I., the marketing campaign for Minority Report downplayed his role in the movie and sold the film as a Cruise action thriller.

 Tom Rothman, chairman of the film's co-financier Fox Filmed Entertainment, described the film's marketing strategy thus: "How are we marketing it?
 It's Cruise and Spielberg.
 What else do we need to do?"
 The strategy made sense; coming into the film, Spielberg had made 20 films which grossed a domestic total of $2.8 billion, while Cruise's resume featured 23 films and $2 billion in domestic revenues.
 With their combined 30% take of the film's box office though, sources such as BusinessWeek's Ron Grover predicted the studios would have a hard time making the money needed to break even.
-Despite the outward optimism, as a more adult-oriented, darker film than typical blockbusters, the studio held different box office expectations for the film than they would a more family friendly film.
-Entertainment Weekly projected the film would gross $40 million in the US in its opening weekend, and Variety predicted that the high concept storyline would not appeal to children and would render it a "commercial extra-base hit rather than a home run."
+Despite the outward optimism, as a more adult-oriented, darker film than typical blockbusters, the studio held different box office expectations for the film than they would a more family friendly film.Entertainment Weekly projected the film would gross $40 million in the US in its opening weekend, and Variety predicted that the high concept storyline would not appeal to children and would render it a "commercial extra-base hit rather than a home run."